 This can be estimated in a similar way to favourable online ratings, in terms of incremental gain in customers acquired as a result of the bot.

 Customer service agents are often providing information on products before customers buy, and can upsell other relevant products and services.
 The bot can, however, make connections between the current conversation and relevant products and services in ways that agents can’t.
 These suggestions can either be given to the customer (if there is a high level of confidence that the suggestion is highly relevant) or can be suggested to the agent on their side to raise with the customer if relevant.
-This can lead to new customers or an increase in revenue from existing customers.
+This can lead to new customers or an increase in revenue and ROI from existing customers.

-Having bots available on-demand, 247 is a great service to customers (assuming the bots are implemented effectively).
+Having chatbots available on-demand, 247 is a great service to customers (assuming the bots are implemented effectively).
 Live chat and bots can help companies both attract and qualify leads.
 In addition, providing timely and relevant information can help companies convert leads into customers or at the very least book more appointments with customers.
 The fact that bots can be deployed on so many channels including Facebook Messenger, Web Chat and Wechat means that there are a lot of channels that can be exploited besides the fairly new channels.

 Unlike many of the calculations above, the impact of the bot in this domain is highly measurable.